jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### FD 1 Relief from bright-line test for transfers between associated persons
 When this section applies
-(1) This section applies for the purposes of sections CB 6A and CB 16A (which relate to the bright-line test for residential land) and Part D (Deductions) when residential land is transferred within the bright-line period—
+(1) This section applies for the purposes of sections CB 6A and CB 16A (which relate to the bright-line test for residential land) and Part D (Deductions) when residential land is disposed of by a person (person A) to another person (person B) who is—
-  (a) between persons associated under any of sections YB 2 to YB 13 at the date of transfer and for at least 2 years before that date; or
+  (a) a person associated with person A under any of sections YB 2 to YB 13 (which relate to associated persons) at the date of the disposal and for at least 2 years before that date; or
-  (b) to a trustee of a trust in which all beneficiaries, other than the transferor in their capacity as a beneficiary, are—
+  (b) a trustee of a trust in which all beneficiaries, other than person A in their capacity as a beneficiary, are—
-    (i) associated with the transferor at the date of transfer and for at least 2 years before that date, except for beneficiaries aged less than 2 years and persons who have become associated due to marriage or adoption who must be associated with the transferor since birth, marriage, or adoption, as applicable; or
+    (i) associated with person A at the date of disposal and for at least 2 years before that date, except for beneficiaries aged less than 2 years and persons who have become associated with person A due to adoption, marriage, civil union, or de facto relationship who must be associated with person A since birth, adoption, marriage, civil union, or the start of the de facto relationship, as applicable; or
     (ii) an association, club, institution, society, organisation, or trust not carried on for the private profit of any person whose funds are applied wholly or principally to any civic, community, charitable, philanthropic, religious, benevolent, or cultural purpose, whether in New Zealand or elsewhere.
-Transfer at cost
+Disposal at cost
-(2) The transfer is treated as a disposal and acquisition, at the date of transfer, for an amount that equals the cost of the residential land to the transferor.
+(2) The disposal is treated as a disposal and acquisition, at the date of disposal, for an amount that equals the cost of the residential land to person A.
 Bright-line start date
-(3) The transferee’s bright-line start date for the land is the transferor’s bright-line start date.
+(3) Person B’s bright-line start date for the land is person A’s bright-line start date.
+Transitional rule for change in terminology
+(4) For the purposes of subsection (3), person B’s bright-line start date is— (a) the date of person A’s bright-line acquisition date, if person A acquired the land before 1 July 2024 and on or after 27 March 2021:
+  (b) 27 March 2021, if person A acquired the land before 27 March 2021.
 Use of property
-(4) For the purposes of determining whether section CB 16A (Main home exclusion for disposal within 2 years) applies, the transferor’s use of the property is attributed to the transferee (for example, if the transferor used the property as a main home for 1 year, this is attributed to the transferee).
+(5) For the purposes of determining whether section CB 16A (Main home exclusion for disposal within 2 years) applies, person A’s use of the property is attributed to person B (for example, if person A used the property as a main home for 1 year, this is attributed to person B).
+Relationship with sections HB 1 and HG 2
+(6) For the purposes of determining association under subsection (1)﻿(a) and a disposal between a person who has an effective look-through interest for a look-through company and the look-through company or a person and a partnership, sections HB 1 (Look-through companies are transparent) and HG 2 (Partnerships are transparent) are ignored and association is determined under section YB 12 or YB 13.
 When this section does not apply
-(5) This section does not apply to a transfer of residential land if the section has already been applied to a transfer (the first transfer) of the residential land and 2 years have not passed from the date of the first transfer.
+(7) This section does not apply to a disposal of residential land if the section has already been applied to a disposal (the first disposal) of the residential land and 2 years have not passed from the date of the first disposal.

 ### FD 2 Relief from bright-line test for Māori rollover trusts
 When this section applies
-(1) This section applies for the purposes of sections CB 6A and CB 16A (which relate to the bright-line test for residential land) and Part D (Deductions) when residential land is transferred within the bright-line period as described in the following table:The following table is small in size and contains 3 columns.
-The first column is headed Row.
-The second column is headed Transfer.
-The third column is headed Conditions to be satisfied.RowTransferConditions to be satisfied1Transfers into a Māori rollover trustThe transferor is a settlor and beneficiary of a Māori rollover trust; andThe transferee is a trustee of the Māori rollover trust.2Transfers between Māori rollover trustsThe transferor is a trustee of a Māori rollover trust; andThe transferee is a trustee of another Māori rollover trust; andThe beneficiaries for both trusts are the same.3Transfers out of a Māori rollover trustThe transferor is the trustee of a Māori rollover trust; andThe transferee is a settlor of the Māori rollover trust; andThe settlors—a) originally transferred the land to the trustee; andb) acquired proportionally the same amount of land back from the trustee as they had originally transferred or, where one of the settlors has died, the settlors receive at least the same proportion of the land back from the trustee as they had originally transferred; andc) are beneficiaries of the trust.How to use this table: Read the columns from left to right according to the row that fits the situation.
-If the parties to the transfer meet the relevant conditions, then this section applies to them.
+(1) This section applies for the purposes of sections CB 6A and CB 16A (which relate to the bright-line test for residential land) and Part D (Deductions) when residential land is disposed of as described in the following table:The following table is small in size and has 3 columns.
+Column is headed Row.
+Column 2 is headed Disposal.
+Column 3 is headed Conditions to be satisfied.RowDisposalConditions to be satisfied1Disposal to a Māori rollover trustThe transferor is a settlor and beneficiary of a Māori rollover trust; andthe transferee is a trustee of the Māori rollover trust.2Disposal from one Māori rollover trust to anotherThe transferor is a trustee of a Māori rollover trust; andthe transferee is a trustee of another Māori rollover trust; andthe beneficiaries for both trusts are the same.3Disposal by a Māori rollover trustThe transferor is the trustee of a Māori rollover trust; andthe transferee is a settlor of the Māori rollover trust; andthe settlors—a) originally transferred the land to the trustee; andb) acquired proportionally the same amount of land back from the trustee as they had originally transferred or, when one of the settlors has died, the settlors receive at least the same proportion of the land back from the trustee as they had originally transferred; andc) are beneficiaries of the trust.How to use this table: Read the columns from left to right according to the row that fits the situation.
+If the parties to the disposal meet the relevant conditions, then this section applies to them.
 Other capacities
 (2) For the purposes of subsection (1), the transferors and transferees may have different capacities in relation to the different conditions in that subsection (for example, a transferee may be a settlor in their personal capacity and a beneficiary as an owner of a look-through company).
-Transfer at greater of cost or consideration derived (3) The transfer is treated as a disposal and acquisition, at the date of transfer, for an amount that equals the greater of the cost of the residential land to the transferor or the consideration paid by the transferee.
+Transfer at greater of cost or consideration derived (3) The disposal is treated as a disposal and acquisition, at the date of disposal, for an amount that equals the greater of the cost of the residential land to the transferor or the consideration paid by the transferee.
 Bright-line start date
 (4) The transferee’s bright-line start date for the land is the transferor’s bright-line start date.
+Transitional rule for change in terminology
+(5) For the purposes of subsection (4), if the transferor acquired the land before 1 July 2024, the transferor’s bright-line acquisition date is treated as a bright-line start date.
 Meaning of Māori rollover trust
-(5) Māori rollover trust means, at the time of a relevant transfer to or from a relevant trust, a trust in which— (a) a trustee of the trust is a Maori authority or eligible to elect to be a Maori authority; and (b) all beneficiaries are—
+(6) Māori rollover trust means, at the time of a relevant transfer to or from a relevant trust, a trust in which— (a) a trustee of the trust is a Maori authority or eligible to elect to be a Maori authority; and (b) all beneficiaries are—
-    (i) members of the same iwi or hapu:
+    (i) members of the same iwi or hapū:
     (ii) descendants of the same tipuna; and
   (c) the land is subject to Te Ture Whenua Maori Act 1993.

 ### FD 3 Certain transfers of residential land included in settlement of claim under Treaty of Waitangi
 When this section applies
-(1) This section applies for the purposes of sections CB 6A and CB 16A (which relate to the bright-line test for residential land) and Part D (Deductions) to a transfer of residential land within the bright-line period that is—
+(1) This section applies for the purposes of sections CB 6A and CB 16A (which relate to the bright-line test for residential land) and Part D (Deductions) to a disposal of residential land that is—
-  (a) subject to Te Ture Whenua Maori Act 1993; and (b) made as part of the settlement of a claim under the Treaty of Waitangi; and (c) transferred to a trustee of a trust that is a Maori authority or is eligible to be a Maori authority under section HF 2(3)﻿(e)﻿(i) (Who is eligible to be a Maori authority?).
+  (a) subject to Te Ture Whenua Maori Act 1993; and (b) made as part of the settlement of a claim under the Treaty of Waitangi; and (c) disposed of to a trustee of a trust that is a Maori authority or is eligible to be a Maori authority under section HF 2(3)﻿(e)﻿(i) (Who is eligible to be a Maori authority?).
 Transfer by transferor
 (2) The transferor is treated as transferring the land at the greater of the cost of the land to them or the consideration they derive from the disposal.
 Transfer to transferee
 (3) The transferee is treated as acquiring the land at its market value at the time the land was transferred from the Crown.
 Bright-line start date
 (4) The transferee’s bright-line start date for the land is the transferor’s bright-line start date.
+Transitional rule for change in terminology
+(5) For the purposes of subsection (4), if the transferor acquired the land before 1 July 2024, the transferor’s bright-line acquisition date is treated as a bright-line start date.

 ### Subpart FE — Interest apportionment on thin capitalisation